JeanMertz/jeanmertz.com/content/career/_index.md

 As an **Engineering Coach** I know that every engineer is a human being with needs, personality traits, misfortunes and personal goals.
-The software running the organisation is only as good as the strength and hapiness of your team.
+The software running the organisation is only as good as the strength and happiness of your team.
 Engineers are smart, dedicated and always re-educating themselves, provide in that thirst for knowledge, and you have a formula to sustain your most valuable assets.
 Give your best engineers plenty of opportunities to learn from others